atomjump/loop-server-fast/README.md

 {
    "staging": {
 	  ...
+	  "readPort" : 3277,								[can be a different port] "readURL" : "http://yoururl.com:3277",			[for wider compatiblity you should use a standard port URL that points at this port.
+See 'Ports' section below]
-	  "readPort" : "3277",								[you can choose a port number here] "httpsKey" : "/path/to/your/https.key",			[optional, for https only] "httpsCert": "/path/to/your/https.crt",			[optional, for https only]
+      "httpsKey" : "/path/to/your/https.key",			[optional, for https only] "httpsCert": "/path/to/your/https.crt",			[optional, for https only]
 	  ...